-Kerala Congress to seek explanation from Shashi Tharoor for praising Prime Minister Narendra Modi
+Congress’ Kerala unit to seek explanation from Shashi Tharoor for praising Narendra Modi

 Congress MP from Kerala K Muraleedharan also criticised Tharoor for his remarks.
 “The party is really upset with him in Kerala,” he said.
 “The BJP is anti-minority.
 Tharoor has won the elections repeatedly only because of support of people from all sections.”
 He also reportedly said that Tharoor would be better off joining the Bharatiya Janata Party.

-BJP Kerala State President Sreedharan Pillai said the opposition party is “disintegrating day by day due to infighting” after the Kerala Congress move.
+BJP Kerala State President Sreedharan Pillai said the opposition party is “disintegrating day by day due to infighting” after the Congress move.
 “And some statements should be seen as positive signs for the BJP,” Pillai said.
 “During the last election, anti-BJP wave was created by some by instilling fear in minorities.
 Now, all that is coming clean.
 People too must revisit their stand.”

 Tharoor is not in the country currently and in a tweet on August 24 clarified that his comments were necessary to win voters who supported the BJP in Lok Sabha elections.